Notebook outputs and results

 To learn about committing .ipynb notebook outputs, see Allow committing .ipynb notebook output.

-• The notebook must be an .ipynb file
+The notebook must be a .ipynb file

-• Workspace admin settings must allow notebook outputs to be committed.
+Workspace admin settings must allow notebook outputs to be committed